 Why Choose Central Piedmont

-Our cytotechnology program offers an exceptional educational experience by providing the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent cytotechnologist.
+Our cytotechnology program offers an exceptional educational experience by providing the high-quality didactic and clinical experiences needed to become a well-rounded, fully competent cytotechnologist.
 Our program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) of the American Medical Association, in collaboration with the Cytotechnology Programs Review Committee (CPRC) of the American Society of Cytopathology (ASC).
 For the past three academic years, 100% of our cytotechnology graduates passed their Board Certification on their first attempt and found employment upon graduation.
+You will also have the opportunity to participate in the Cytotechnology Student Association.

 Real World Education